Papilio demoleus: Status, range, and habitat

 P. demoleus is perhaps the most widely distributed swallowtail in the world.
 The butterfly can be found in:

 The Southeast Asian subspecies Papilio demoleus malayanus recently established an abundant non-native population on Mahé in Seychelles This species was probably accidentally introduced to Mahé a few years ago (first records in November 2016).
 Further dispersal events of Papilio demoleus within Seychelles to other granitic islands of the archipelago, e.g. Praslin and La Digue, are expected.

 Formerly absent from Borneo, it is now one of the commonest papilionids in Sabah and Sarawak in Malaysian Borneo, Kalimantan (Indonesian Borneo), and Brunei.

-In recent years, the butterfly has spread to Hispaniola island (Dominican Republic) in the Western Hemisphere, and subsequently to Jamaica, and Puerto Rico.
+In recent years, the butterfly has spread to island of Hispaniola (in the Dominican Republic and Haiti) in the Western Hemisphere, and subsequently to Jamaica, Cuba, the northern Lesser Antilles and Puerto Rico.
 The Dominican population originated from Southeast Asia but how the butterfly reached there is not known.
+A pupa of the species was reported on Key West, Florida by a user on INaturalist in September 2022.

 The widespread range of P. demoleus indicates the butterfly's tolerance and adaptation to diverse habitats.
 It is found in savannahs, fallow lands, gardens, evergreen and semi-evergreen forests, and shows a preference for streams and riverbeds.
 In India, it is mostly found in the plains, but can be found on the hills of peninsular India and up to 7000 ft in the Himalayas.
 It is common in urban gardens and may also be encountered in wooded country.
 The butterfly is also a very successful invader, its spread appearing to be due to its strong flight, increase in urbanisation and agricultural land use that opens up new areas for dispersal, and greater availability of food plants.